permitio/fusionauth-quickstart-javascript-nextjs-web/README.md

-# Example Express.js Application
+# Example Next.js Application

-This repo holds an example Express.js application that uses FusionAuth as the identity provider.
+This repo holds an example Next.js application that uses FusionAuth as the identity provider.
-This application will use an OAuth Authorization Code Grant workflow to log a user in and get them access and refresh tokens.
+This application uses [NextAuth.js](https://next-auth.js.org/) which includes a [FusionAuth](https://next-auth.js.org/providers/fusionauth) provider.

-This application was built by following the [Express.js Quickstart](https://fusionauth.io/docs/quickstarts/quickstart-javascript-express-web/).
+This application was built by following the [Next.js Quickstart](https://fusionauth.io/docs/quickstarts/quickstart-javascript-nextjs-web/).

 ## Project Contents